 The Golden Retriever originated in Scotland during the 1800’s as a hunting companion.
 Like all purebreds, the Golden Retriever was defined through breeding several other dog breeds.
 It took several decades to perfect the breed, and it was revered due to their soft mouth.
 The “soft mouth” skill was intended for the dog to be able to retrieve hunted fowl without damage, but also helped ensure that these dogs would be incredibly gentle with kids too.

 The Golden Retriever is possibly the perfect family dog.
 They train very easily and are often recommended for first-time dog owners as a result of their trainability.
 They can be nervous at times and suffer from separation anxiety when they alone if not properly trained and exposed to being alone during puppyhood.
 The Golden Retriever is extremely intelligent, and harsh training is not needed to get them to learn basic commands.

 The Beago’s temperament is going to be one that almost every family will enjoy to be around.
-During puppyhood, this mix will have less energy than a Golden Retriever puppy, which can be a welcome benefit as Goldens are known to be high strung when they are young.
-The Beago likes to bark when strangers are near, so if that’s an unwanted behavior, you will need to address it in the early training stages.
+During puppyhood, this mix will have less energy than a Golden Retriever puppy.
+This can be a welcome benefit as Goldens are known to be high strung when they are young.
+The Beago likes to bark when strangers are near.
+If that’s an unwanted behavior, you will need to address it in the early training stages.

-Once the Beago clears about 2 years in age, they will start to mature, and most pups will revert to their Beagle parent’s lifestyle and attitude, which is laid back and carefree.
+Once the Beago clears about 2 years in age, they will start to mature.
+Most Beagos will revert to their Beagle parent’s lifestyle and attitude, which is laid back and carefree.
 These pups will be couch potatoes as they age, making them a perfect dog for people that just want a lapdog companion.

 Size & Appearance